jkroonza/maildirmerge/README.md

 1. POP3 users will re-download everything in INBOX - in our case the largest count here would have been ~140k emails.
 2. IMAP users will also re-download everything, several TB in total here due to the uidb databases getting clobbered.

+## maildirsizes
+Very simple tool to deduce the maildir size from the filenames.

+Essentially it will just do recursive readdir() to extract filenames and just sum it all up, outputting per folder and totals (depending on arguments given).